Philippe Lefebvre (editor)

 Philippe Lefebvre is a Canadian film editor from Quebec.
 He is most noted for his work on the film Scratches of Life: The Art of Pierre Hébert (Graver l'homme: arrêt sur Pierre Hébert), for which he received a Prix Iris nomination for Best Editing in a Documentary at the 26th Quebec Cinema Awards in 2024.

-His other credits have included the films In the Jam Jar and Perséides.
+His other credits have included the films In the Jam Jar, Perséides and Himalia.